 The civil disturbance and street violence following the assassination of civil rights leader Dr. Martin Luther King, Jr had a profound impact on the country as well as the nation's capital.
 It had no less of an impact on DC's Chinatown, a neighborhood of first and second generation Chinese Americans.
 A community navigating the racial tensions of the time, this is the story of how its residents experienced a pivotal moment in history.

-Women in Film and Video (WIFV) is a non-profit 501c3 public charity organization and they serve as our fiscal sponsor for anyone wishing to support the making of this film.
+Women in Film and Video (WIFV) is a non-profit 501(c)3 public charity organization and serves as our fiscal sponsor.
+All contributions are charitable gifts and tax deductible to the extent allowable by law.

-If you wish to make a donation by check, please make the check out to “WIFV” and write the title of our project in the memo line.
-Checks may be mailed to: Tiger Sisters Productions 13420 Coachlamp Ln.
+If you wish to make a donation by check, please make the check out to WIFV and write “A TALE OF THREE CHINATOWNS” in the memo line.
+Checks may be mailed: Tiger Sisters Productions, 13420 Coachlamp Ln.
 Silver Spring, MD 20906.

-Online donations are also acceptable.
-Contributions payable to WIFV are tax-deductible to the extent permitted by law.
-Donations of all sizes are greatly appreciated.
+Online donations of all sizes are greatly appreciated.
 Click the donate button below.